Search references for SYNCHRONIZATION NETWORK. Phrases containing SYNCHRONIZATION NETWORK

 Coordination of events to operate a system in unison

-analysis of measured data.
-Synchronization and global synchronization phenomena play essential role in the field of Network Physiology which focuses on
+of measured data.
+Synchronization and global synchronization phenomena play essential roles in the multidisciplinary field of Network Physiology which

 Synchronization